emh-Jo-Shinner/email-verify-api-docs/docs/glossary.rst

 		for further information.

 	Role Address
-		A role address is a generic mail box such as info@<domain>, sales@<domain> used by organizations to manage email messages of similar organizational types.
+		A role address is a generic mailbox such as info@<domain>, sales@<domain> used by organizations to manage email messages of similar organizational types.
 For example, email messages sent to sales@<domain> can be routed to an organizations sales team where a team of sales people can deal with enquiries.

-		Role addresses allow collaborative working based on groups rathert than indiviidual mail boxes.
+		Role addresses allow collaborative working based on groups rathert than indiviidual mailboxes.

 	SLA
 		**Service Level Agreement**